ava-labs/hypersdk/load/README.md

 for
     wait for SustainedTime

-    tps := number of accepted TXs in this time period if tps >= currTargetTPS:
+    tps := number of accepted TXs divided by the SustainedTime if tps >= currTargetTPS:
         increase currTargerTPS by step
         iters = 0